CTI skills for every AI coding agent.

 Lookups (external APIs)

 Zero-dependency wrappers around the threat-intel APIs you already pay for.
 Free tiers work.
-Missing keys degrade gracefully. /lookup-misp now writes as well as reads.
+Missing keys degrade gracefully. /lookup-misp and /lookup-opencti write as well as read.

 Management & methodology